 The Summit concluded with the third roundtable, Payer, Employer, and Industry Perspectives on Quality, which focused on public and private payer, employer, and industry viewpoints on quality and measuring quality.
 Panelists included Mary Bradley, Pitney Bowes, Inc.; Stephen Cha, MD, Center for Medicaid and CHIP Services; Kim Harrison, MHSA, Blue Cross Blue Shield of Michigan; Dr. Malin; W. Thomas Purcell, MD, MBA, University of Colorado Cancer Center; and Art Small, MD, Genentech.
 Part of the discussion focused on how payer-sponsored quality programs are tied to standard reimbursement models and new, innovative reimbursement models.
 Dr. Malin raised the issue of transparency in quality data and how the data can be used by patients to find the best doctors at the best prices.
 Dr. Cha also discussed the challenges a public program like Medicaid has in measuring quality and mentioned a significant challenge is uniform data.
 The panel concluded similarly to previous roundtable discussions during the Summit that significant opportunity exists for improvement in measuring quality care in oncology.

-If you have questions about NCCN Policy Summits, please contact Marisa Getzewich, Senior Manager, Business Development.
+If you have questions about NCCN Policy Summits, please contact Marisa (Getzewich) Cavalieri, Director, U.S. & Global Business Insights.